Recipes & Ideas· Updated 12 min read

 Black Bean Tacos with Quick Pickled Onions

-Canned black beans seasoned with cumin, chili powder, and a squeeze of lime.
-The move that elevates this from "fine" to "actually great": slice a red onion, toss it in a jar with vinegar, a pinch of sugar, and salt.
-Let it sit for 15 minutes while you cook everything else.
-The tangy, bright pickled onions on top of earthy black beans is a restaurant-quality combination that costs about $3 total.
+Canned black beans with cumin, chili powder, and lime.
+The upgrade: slice a red onion, toss with vinegar, sugar, and salt for 15 minutes while you cook.
+Tangy pickled onions on earthy black beans is restaurant-quality for about $3.
+Mash half the beans for a creamy texture that holds together in the taco.

 Salmon and Roasted Broccoli